learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 `get` is a method that will be called every time this property is accessed.
 The return value of this method is used as the value of the property.

 `set` is a method that will be called every time a value is assigned to this property.
-The value at the right hand side of the equal sign is passed as an argument to this method.
+The value at the right hand side of the equal sign is passed in as an argument to this method.

 `get` and `set` are called `accessors`.
 They can't be combined with the `writable` or `value` options because there is no actual value stored in properties that use accessors.
 Accessors allow you to create properties that are constrained by certain rules.
 The following example shows how you can use accessors to make sure that Pikachu's level is never set below 1 or greater than 100.